Slopestyle Snowboarding Competition

 Jr World Championships Slopestyle Course - Valmalenco, Italy

 What is it?

-Slopestyle Snowboarding Competition is one of the most popular and highly participated in events in snowboarding.
+Slopestyle Snowboarding Competition is one of the most popular and highly participated events in snowboarding today.
 It's funny that the first Slopestyles events were only about 15 years ago.
 Before that the closest thing to a SlopeStyle was the occasional big air event or maybe a rail-jam once in a while.

 Today, there are many Slopestyle events all across the country.
 Most Slopestyle events are held within a resorts terrain park and are basically a freestyle skills contest.

 The Slopestyle Snowboarding Competition venue consists of a variety of features and components:

 - Temporary fence around the venue to provide closure to the public

 - Jump Features – Table Tops, Step Downs, a Hip or a Quarterpipe

 - Rail Features – Rail slides, Box Slides, a Hitching Post or other type of stall features

 - Most events consist of 2 or 3 jump features and 2 or 3 sets of rails to choose from.
 A set of rails may include 2 or 3 different slide type features next to each other so that the rider must choose which to use in their run.